Existing Program Evaluation (EPE) Application Reviews

 • Target population

-• Factors considered when scoring this criterion include the extent to which the program to be evaluated is focused on minoritized racial / ethnic groups and low-income families.
+• Factors considered when scoring this criterion include the extent to which the program to be evaluated serves children and families in a variety of communities.

 • Programs that serve high proportions of children and families from these communities score higher on this criterion.